auth-agent/Auth_Agent/README.md

 ---

-## User Context: Agents Can Access Your Account
+## Agents Can Access User Accounts

-Auth Agent isn't just about giving agents their own identity. **Agents can still have full context of your account** on websites - your data, your preferences, your history.
+Auth Agent isn't just about giving agents their own identity.
+Agents can still have full context of your account on websites - your data, your preferences, your history.

 The difference: this happens **without sharing your password**.
 The website links the agent's identity to your account, similar to how apps connect through Google Sign In.